feedhenry/fh-streamer/README.md

 The use case for this module is for "live" rendering of log files.
 The typical approach would be as follows:

-        Get last X number of lines in the log file (lastLinesInFile)
+        Get last X number of lines in the log file (lastLinesInFile) - this returns the lines as an array and the total number of line (i.e. offset for future reads) in the (stream) that has been processed

         while true
           get any changes in log file (fromOffsetInFile)